freeCodeCamp/guide/src/pages/git/git-blame/index.md

 ---
 ## Git Blame

-With `git blame` you can see who changed what in a specific file, line by line.
-So it is useful if you work in a team, instead of alone.
-For example if a line of code makes you wonder why it is there, you throw on git blame and you know to whom to talk to.
+With `git blame` you can see who changed what in a specific file, line by line, which is useful if you work in a team, instead of alone.
+For example, if a line of code makes you wonder why it is there, you can use `git blame` and you will know who you must ask.

 ### Usage

-You use git blame like this: `git blame NAME_OF_THE_FILE`
+You use `git blame` like this: `git blame NAME_OF_THE_FILE`

-so for example: `git blame triple_welcome.rb`
+For example: `git blame triple_welcome.rb`

 You will see an output like this: